Whit Merrifield’s ironman streak ends with toe injury

-KANSAS CITY, Mo. — An amazing streak came to an end Monday afternoon.
+KANSAS CITY, Mo. — A lengthy streak came to an end Monday afternoon.

-Royal’s second baseman Whit Merrifield will not play in Monday’s double header.
+Kansas City Royals second baseman Whit Merrifield will not play in Monday’s doubleheader vs. the Detroit Tigers.

 He suffered a toe injury on his right foot Sunday and left the game against the Cleveland Guardians with foot pain.

-During a pregame interview, Merrifield suffered a bone bruise and ligament swelling in his right toe.
-He will wear a book for he next couple of weeks while he allows his toe to heal.
+During a pregame interview, Merrifield said he suffered a bone bruise and ligament swelling in his right toe.
+He will wear a boot for the next couple of weeks.

 Merrifield has the longest active streak of consecutive games played in the majors.
 He also holds the longest streak for the Royals.